Intrinsically-Sublime/esp8266-fastled-webserver/README.md

 10) Remove need for Glyphs, Icons and Fonts by using HTML entities in their place.
 It now fits on an ESP-01 properly.
 11) Removed unused functions to cleanup code.
 12) Made all patterns capable of addressing more than 256 LEDs.
-13) Rotate palettes every time through patterns in autoplay mode.
+13) Rotate palettes after each time through all patterns in autoplay mode.
+14) Add Cylindrical option to wrap certain patterns around at the ends (Fireworks, Storm).
+14) Add blending to fire to smooth the animation.

 #### Custom irregular XY map generator based on Garrett Maces
 https://intrinsically-sublime.github.io/FastLED-XY-Map-Generator/